-One way to assess ROCE is to compare similar companies.
-Using our data, Oil-Dri Corporation of America's ROCE appears to be significantly below the 13% average in the Household Products industry.
-This could be seen as a negative, as it suggests some competitors may be employing their capital more efficiently.
-Setting aside the industry comparison for now, Oil-Dri Corporation of America's ROCE is mediocre in absolute terms, considering the risk of investing in stocks versus the safety of a bank account.
-It is possible that there are more rewarding investments out there.
+ROCE is commonly used for comparing the performance of similar businesses.
+In this analysis, Oil-Dri Corporation of America's ROCE appears meaningfully below the 14% average reported by the Household Products industry.
+This performance is not ideal, as it suggests the company may not be deploying its capital as effectively as some competitors.
+Aside from the industry comparison, Oil-Dri Corporation of America's ROCE is mediocre in absolute terms, considering the risk of investing in stocks versus the safety of a bank account.
+Investors may wish to consider higher-performing investments.

-Oil-Dri Corporation of America's current ROCE of 5.9% is lower than 3 years ago, when the company reported a 8.9% ROCE.
-This makes us wonder if the business is facing new challenges.
+We can see that, Oil-Dri Corporation of America currently has an ROCE of 9.2% compared to its ROCE 3 years ago, which was 6.1%.
+This makes us think about whether the company has been reinvesting shrewdly.
 The image below shows how Oil-Dri Corporation of America's ROCE compares to its industry, and you can click it to see more detail on its past growth.

 Remember that this metric is backwards looking - it shows what has happened in the past, and does not accurately predict the future.
-Companies in cyclical industries can be difficult to understand using ROCE, as returns typically look high during boom times, and low during busts.
-This is because ROCE only looks at one year, instead of considering returns across a whole cycle.
-How cyclical is Oil-Dri Corporation of America?
-You can see for yourself by looking at this free graph of past earnings, revenue and cash flow.
+ROCE can be deceptive for cyclical businesses, as returns can look incredible in boom times, and terribly low in downturns.
+ROCE is only a point-in-time measure.
+You can check if Oil-Dri Corporation of America has cyclical profits by looking at this free graph of past earnings, revenue and cash flow.

 How Oil-Dri Corporation of America's Current Liabilities Impact Its ROCE

-Oil-Dri Corporation of America has total liabilities of US$33m and total assets of US$205m.
+Oil-Dri Corporation of America has current liabilities of US$34m and total assets of US$209m.
 Therefore its current liabilities are equivalent to approximately 16% of its total assets.
-It is good to see a restrained amount of current liabilities, as this limits the effect on ROCE.
+This very reasonable level of current liabilities would not boost the ROCE by much.

-If Oil-Dri Corporation of America continues to earn an uninspiring ROCE, there may be better places to invest.
+With that in mind, we're not overly impressed with Oil-Dri Corporation of America's ROCE, so it may not be the most appealing prospect.
 But note: make sure you look for a great company, not just the first idea you come across.
 So take a peek at this free list of interesting companies with strong recent earnings growth (and a P/E ratio below 20).